Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 You can tune the ranking with negative rules paired with positive ones if needed, like:

 - `animation => -3` to reduce the score of all posts about animation, so most of them will have a rank below 0, except those who are ranked with one of the above rules.
-- `animation + not video-games => -5` to reduce the score of posts about animation outside of video games;
+- `animation + not(video-games) => -5` to reduce the score of posts about animation outside of video games;
 - `animation + cartoon => -5` to reduce the score of posts about specific animation topic.

-## There should be only one canonical form of a tag
+## A not-so-good canonical form is better than no canonical form

 A single not-so-readable tag is better than multiple readable ones because it simplifies rule creation and navigation.